 Figure 3.
 Seed based Functional Connectivity Maps (group average).

 In addition, the topology of functional connectivity networks can be studied utilizing data-driven methods such as independent component analysis (ICA).
 This analysis consistently detects separated brain functional networks in both cortical and subcortical structures on a per-subject basis, as indicated in figure 4.
 Such methods are especially interesting to compare network topologies without a priori hypotheses between species or in pathologies.

 Figure 4.
 Topography of Functional Connectivity Networks identified via ICA.

 It has been identified from human studies that functional connectivity is susceptible to various neurological disorders.
 Initial studies demonstrate that this holds true for a number of animal models, for instance in the longitudinal evaluation of network remodelling after stroke, as demonstrated in figure 5.

 Figure 5.
 Loss of Functional Connectivity after Stroke.

-Functional connectivity MRI of the rat brain can deliver a functional readout for disease progression, treatment and repair in a number of existing animal models.
+Functional connectivity magnetic resonance imaging of the rat brain can deliver a functional readout for disease progression, treatment and repair in a number of existing animal models.